almost/hubbub/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/almost/hubbub)

 It will ask you for a Github username *and* a password.
 This is for the commenter user which will be the user which actually creates the pull requests for comments.
 I strongly suggest you create a new user just for this.

+Set `URL_PREFIX` config var to `_posts/` and `URL_SUFFIX` to `.markdown` for file structure like `_posts/2018-12-15-welcome-to-jekyll.markdown`.

 Manual Deployment
 -----------------